cvat-ai/cvat/site/content/en/docs/administration/advanced/custom_certificates.md

 ### Change Traefik Configuration

-Create `tls.yml` file in the `./traefik/rules` directory with the following content:
+Create `tls.yml` in the root of the project directory with the following content:

 ```yaml
 tls: